XCVG/commoncore/README.md

 A rough plan is in place for the future of CommonCore.

 * 1.x _Arroyo_ : Basic features complete.
-* 2.x _Balmora_ : Separate modules, remove dependencies, general cleanup and documentation.
+* 2.x _Balmora_ : Separate modules, remove dependencies, quality-of-life, general cleanup and documentation.
-* 3.x _Citadel_ : UI theming and initial mod support.
-More?
+* 3.x _Citadel_ : UI theming and initial mod support (data overrides, script hooks).
-* 4.x _Downwarren_ : AI and actor improvements.
-Improved stealth mechanics?
-More?
+* 4.x _Downwarren_ : Further mod support.
+Performance and QoL features.
+Mechanics improvments?
-* 5.x _Endar Spire_ : Mobile and VR support?
+* 5.x _Endar Spire_ : Vehicles?
+Even more mod support?
+Proper AOT support?
 * 6.x and beyond : Keep iterating, improving and adding features as I think of them.

 There is no formal timeline.
 Ultimately, this is a hobby project for me, and is subject to the vagaries of real life.
 With that being said, I hope to have Arroyo finished by the end of 2018.